nicorosaless/nicorosaless/README.md

 ### Currently working on/studying
 - Obviously my classes
-- The Hands On machine learning book by Aurélien Géron
+- The Deep Learning book by Goodfellow and DDIA by Martin Mleppmann
 - Latent space with VAEs

-### Let's Connect
-Currently looking for internships, contact me on nirogo06@gmail.com.
-Also, my LinkedIn is (https://www.linkedin.com/in/nicolas-rosales-gomez/)
-I’m a 2nd-year AI Engineering student at UPC.
-I enjoy developing new projects.

 ---
 ### Achievements